 The corpus of the Scheme will be invested in equity, equity related and various fixed income securities.
-The Scheme will have flexibility to invest across large, mid and small cap companies.
-The Fund will also invest in fixed income instruments such as government securities, corporate bonds, non-convertible debentures and money market instruments.
+The Scheme will have flexibility to invest across large, mid and small cap companies but the exposure will be limited to only 30 stocks or less at all times.
+The Fund may also invest in fixed income instruments such as government securities, corporate bonds, non-convertible debentures and money market instruments.